 Kicking off the trip with panache, ANA was determined to not only make this trip feel special but to provide a healthy dose of the inspiration of Japan they’ve become so well known for.
 Tradition, hospitality, and thoughtful attention to detail are truly the cornerstones of this brand.

 After the celebrations subsided, we were ready to board and settle into our business class accommodations on ANA’s 777.
 I’ll try not to rub it in too much, but you really can’t travel with much more style or class than this.

 This little “pod home” ensured comfort, entertainment, privacy, and more importantly, sleep, for the next 13 hours of my journey to Tokyo.
 With a seat that transitions into a lay-flat bed, I was able to catch some much need zzz’s while en route to the Land of the Rising Sun.

 But before we snooze, we dine…

 Our time in-flight just breezed by.
-We were constantly tended to by the staff while awake with hot towels, beverages, meals and snacks, and then completely left to quiet time when we were ready for some shut eye.
+We were constantly tended to by the staff while awake with hot towels, beverages, meals, and snacks, and then completely left to a quiet time when we were ready for some shut-eye.
+We were so well looked after, it was almost as though we were on a private plane from somewhere like Jettly.
+The only difference was all the other people on the plane.
+Thankfully though, everyone seemed to be on their best behaviour so there are no seat-kicking-kids horror stories.
 I was shocked at how fast the time went — secretly, I was enjoying my relax in flight so thoroughly, I almost didn’t want to get off the plane.
 Almost.
 However, Haneda airport was our final destination and it was time to disembark.